The 2018 Session of Camp Thespis will be held at Camp Tamarack near Sisters, August 10-12. Troupes register online, but there is paperwork involved.

 Camp Thespis is planned and conducted by an ad-hoc committee of State Board Members, and other interested Troupe Directors.
 Alumni Student Thespian Officers are expected to lead camp while newly elected Student Thespian Officers are expected to attend and be trained.

 The specific agenda of Camp Thespis is to allow campers to learn their role as a Thespian Troupe Officer and their own personal leadership style, understand how to work with other leaders in their troupe, practice problem-solving through a variety of challenges, and make plans for the coming year, including troupe goal-setting.
 In general, camp is meant to be more “nuts and bolts” for Troupe Officers at the school level.
 It should result in officers understanding their role as a leader, specific goals to be determine by each troupe, plans for the coming year, and determining the representatives attending Leadership Summit, who are prepared to share the troupe goals and connect them with the state goals at the state event.
 Also, State Thespian Officers share their goals.

 A summary report of Camp Thespis will be provided to Troupe Directors via an email update, as well as during the Troupe Director meeting at both Leadership Summit and the Improv Festival.
 It’s hoped that topics discussed at both Camp Thespis and Leadership Summit will help guide the goals and priorities recognized by the adult leadership in the state.

 Student State Thespian Officers will share a summary of the event at the Leadership Summit President Luncheon, and online.

-The event is $95 per student ($65 for Troupe Directors and chaperones), and pre-registration is required.
+Pre-registration is required.
 Registration for Camp Thespis is online.
-Registration will be open June 1 through July 15, as space allows.
+Registration will be open June 1 through July 13, as space allows.

 9:00-9:30 A.M.
 Breakfast